lluisfranco/PricingServices/README.md

 You can also create your own provider for other pricing services implementing interface IPricingAPIService

 ## Important Note
-A BEAP (Bloomberg Enterprise Access Point) license is required in order to obtain a valid credentials to connect.
+A BEAP (Bloomberg Enterprise Access Point) license is required in order to obtain a valid set of credentials to connect.
 You can request a test license contacting [Enterprise Access Point portal](https://www.bloomberg.com/professional/product/enterprise-access-point/)

 ## Samples